 What is community-engaged research?

 Community-engaged research includes local people in the research process, especially people who could benefit from or be affected by the research.
-The idea is that research teams and communities work together as equal partners to create and carry out studies, analyze data, and share study findings.
+Research teams and communities work together as equal partners to create and carry out studies, analyze data, and share findings.

 Community representatives bring their lived experiences, needs, and strengths to these studies to: